extremexp-HORIZON/extremexp-ide/README.md

 - Client side: the VS code instance which installs the XXP language extension

 ## Deployment
-There are two ways to deploy the IDE with Docker:

-1. [Independent](#independent-deployment): where the IDE stands alone
-1. [Integrated](#integrated-deployment): The IDE will be part of the ExtremeXP Portal and will be shown as an iframe

-### Independent Deployment
+The IDE can be deployed using docker.
+Clone the following repos and then set the variables.

 1. The IDE repo (current repo)
 1. The language server repo (https://github.com/extremexp-HORIZON/extremexp-dsl-framework)